-In another line of research, I examine how organizational cultures of diversity and inclusion can enable employees from all social backgrounds to thrive.
+In another line of research, I examine how organizational cultures of diversity and inclusion can enable employees from all backgrounds to thrive.
 For example, I have worked on several projects showing that subtle social-psychological interventions to bolster people’s sense of belonging at critical time points (e.g., employee onboarding) can have sustained positive effects on their personal and professional thriving.
 Additionally, I have conducted research to inform diversity and inclusion practices as a PhD Fellow at Google (People Analytics) and RIVA.

 My dissertation committee includes Alia Crum, Jeff Pfeffer, Ashley Martin, James Landay, Mike Baiocchi, and Jeff Hancock.
 I am also a member of the Stanford Mind & Body Lab and the Stanford Catalyst Project on Motivating Mobility.

 In the News